OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 **RETURNS, REFUNDS AND TITLE**

 Amazon does not take title to returned items until the item arrives at our fulfillment center.
 At our discretion, a refund may be issued without requiring a return.
 In this situation, Amazon does not take title to the refunded item.
-For more information about our returns and refunds, please see our Returns Center Returns Center
+For more information about our returns and refunds, please see our Returns Center

 **PRODUCT DESCRIPTIONS**